-Effective January 1, 2024, any PA operator wishing to purchase PCP registered products labelled for greenhouse use will either need to have a PAS Certificate (applies to all Category 1 PA operations) or have a Category 2 PA waiver in place (applies to all Category 2 PA operations).
+Effective January 1, 2024, any PA operator wishing to purchase PCP registered products labelled for greenhouse use will either need to be certified under the program (applies to all Category 1 PA operations) or have a Category 2 PA waiver in place (applies to all Category 2 PA operations).
 The Category 2 waiver allows an operation to self-declare that it falls outside of the definition for Category 1 operations (i.e. Category 2 operations do not capture and recirculate irrigation water as defined below).
 Waivers can be acquired through registration at www.awsa.ca.
 Please note that this declaration does not relieve operators of their obligations as defined by the Pest Control Products Act and specific product label requirements.

-Category Description Requirement Category 1 Protected Ag Operations All PA operations, of any crop, using closed-loop irrigation/chemigation systems.
+Category Description Requirement Category 1 Protected Ag Operations All PA operations, of any crop, using closed-loop chemigation systems.
 A closed system is one where any excess chemigation liquid delivered to the crop is captured via trough, drainage tile, or other similar conveyance system, rather than allowed to percolate into the ground.
 Any mixed operations must be certified on portions of the facility that fall under Category 1 definitions.
 Note - Warehouse production structures and freight container growing operations with no subterranean plumbing and continuous flooring are excluded from Category 1.
-All Category 1 PA Operators must register before December 31, 2023.
-Once registered, a Temporary PAS Certificate will be issued.
-These Temporary PAS Certificates will expire on June 30, 2024.
-Category 1 PA Operators will be required to present this Temporary PAS Certificate to their suppliers in order to be eligible to receive shipments of PCP products labelled for greenhouse use in 2024.
-Category 1 PA operators must be audited and certified before June 30, 2024 in order to continue to receive shipments of PCP products labelled for greenhouse use in 2024.
-Category 2 Protected Ag Operations All PA operations, of any crop, using open irrigation/chemigation systems where excess chemigation liquid is not captured.
+Must be certified under the PAS Standards before December 31, 2023 to be eligible receive PCP registered products labelled for greenhouse use as of January 1, 2024.
+Category 2 Protected Ag Operations All PA operations, of any crop, using open chemigation systems where excess chemigation liquid is not captured.
 Warehouse production structures.
 Freight container growing operations.
-Effective January 1, 2024 must provide crop protection product supplier with a waiver declaring the operation falls into Category 2 in order to receive PCP products labelled for greenhouse use.
+Effective January 1, 2024 must provide crop protection product supplier with a waiver declaring the operation falls into Category 2 in order to receive PCP registered products labelled for greenhouse use.

-Effective January 1, 2024 all ag-retailers will be required to verify all Category 1 Operators' PAS certification status prior to shipping/selling PCP registered products labelled for greenhouse use.
+Effective January 1, 2024 all ag-retailers will be required to verify all Category 1 Operators' PAS certification number prior to shipping/selling PCP registered products labelled for greenhouse use.